Saturday 19 October 2024

 Tuesday 28 May.
 Afternoon.
 Searching for pebble fossils on Penally Beach.

-In the straggly line of blue slate, flint and quartz drawn by the turning tide are blooms of insulation foam scum the colour of rancid butter from nobody knows which boat-yard, holed wall, old car, plumbed leak or bodge-job.
-They are hard to touch.
-My daughter said, “Yuck.”
+In the straggly line of blue slate, flint and quartz drawn by the turning tide on the beach are blooms of insulation foam.
+They are the coloured the same yellow as rancid butter.
+They float in from nobody knows where; boat-yard, holed wall, old car, plumbed leak, bodge-job, loft.

 "Hard as stone," I insisted.
-But she hammered away a fragment with her thin blue slate.
-Inside it was pure white.
-No knowing its age, no tree rings, no knots, no pearls.
-No doings at all.
+To spite me she hammered away a fragment with her thin blue slate.

-Is any growth or gathering of minerals possible here?
-Can a thing repel all things?
-I think about the insubstantiality of flow gathering things within in it, and how some things are sticky and some are not.
-Some things stay open and others seem to be always closed.
-Some traces are plainly obvious and others take a huge amount of concentration before you can bring them besides the open.
+I think about the insubstantiality of a flow gathering things within in it.
+How some things are sticky and some are not.
+Some things stay open yet others always seem closed.
+Some traces are plainly obvious and others take a huge amount of time and attention before they can be brought into the open.

 Saturday 22 June 2024